Updated: Jul 19, 2022

 - Beautiful color of green spinach makes me smile!

-- The garlic is provides a ton of flavor but not overpowering!
+- The garlic is providing a ton of flavor but not overpowering!

 - Makes picky eaters have their veggies intake in one service of pasta!
 It's all about spinach!